aws-observability/terraform-aws-observability-accelerator/modules/workloads/infra/README.md

-# Observability Pattern for Java/JMX

-This module provides an automated experience around Observability for Nginx workloads.
+# Infrastructure monitoring

-It provides the following resources:
+This module provides EKS cluster monitoring with the following resources:

 - AWS Distro For OpenTelemetry Operator and Collector
 - AWS Managed Grafana Dashboard and data source